Skip to Content

 Google Messages Chat Bubbles

 Both can also show the box when you get a new message.
-Google Messages shows a contact icon or the initial, and when you tap on the icon, a new pop-up opens up with the conversation.
+Google Messages shows a contact icon or the initial; when you tap on the icon, a new pop-up opens up with the conversation.

 Message+ opens up a medium message window straight away.
 You can read and reply to the message.
 Once the reply is sent, the message disappears.